Minyus/pipelinex/README.md

 ## Kedro enhanced by PipelineX

 PipelineX enables you to use Kedro in more convenient ways.
+A major advantage is that you can define the inter-task dependency (DAG) for Kedro pipelines in YAML.

+Here is the feature list:

+- `HatchDict` features available in `catalog.yml` and `parameters.yml`

-- Optional syntactic sugar for `catalog.yml` with backward-compatibility with pure Kedro
+- More convenient `catalog.yml` with backward-compatibility with pure Kedro
   - Optionally specify the default `DataSet` and its parameters using `/` key so you can reduce copying.
 (Alternatively, you can also use YAML's anchor&alias feature.
+  - Optionally enable caching using `cached` key set to True if you do not want Kedro to load the data from disk/database which were in the memory. ([`kedro.io.CachedDataSet`](https://kedro.readthedocs.io/en/latest/kedro.io.CachedDataSet.html#kedro.io.CachedDataSet) is used under the hood.)
   - Optionally specify the artifact (file) to log to MLflow's directory using `mlflow_logging` key (`mlflow.log_artifact` function is used under the hood.)

-  - Optionally enable caching using `cached` key set to True if you do not want Kedro to load the data from disk/database which were in the memory. ([`kedro.io.CachedDataSet`](https://kedro.readthedocs.io/en/latest/kedro.io.CachedDataSet.html#kedro.io.CachedDataSet) is used under the hood.)
+- Define Kedro pipeline in `parameters.yml` using `PIPELINES` key
+  - Optionally specify the default Python module (path of .py file) if you want to omit the module name
+  - Optionally specify the Python function decorator to apply to each node
+  - Specify `inputs`, `func`, and `outputs` for each node
+    - For sub-pipelines consisting of nodes of only single input and single output, you can optionally use Sequential API similar to PyTorch (`torch.nn.Sequential`) and Keras (`tf.keras.Sequential`)
+- Configure Kedro run config in `parameters.yml` using `RUN_CONFIG` key
+  - Optionally run only missing nodes (skip tasks which have already been run to resume pipeline using the intermediate data files or databases.)
+  - Optionally run nodes in parallel
+- Configure MLflow logging in `parameters.yml` using `MLFLOW_LOGGING_CONFIG` key
+  - Optionally specify the MLflow tracking database URI (For more details, see [SQLAlchemy database uri](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls))
+  - Optionally specify the experiment name
+  - Optionally specify the location to save artifacts
+  - Optionally specify the offset hour (local time zone) to show in MLflow log (e.g. 0 for UK, 8 for Singapore)
+  - Optionally specify the artifacts (e.g. parameters, trained model, prediction) to save

 ```yaml
 #  catalog.yml